mhicauber/angular-selectable-row-directive/README.md

 Output
 ---------------------------------------

-This will render the `<tr>..</tr>` items, and `tch-selectable-row` directive will bind a `click` event on each row dom element.
+This will render the `<tr>..</tr>` items, and `tch-selectable-item` directive will bind a `click` event on each row dom element.
-When a row gets clicked on, the directive adds the `row-selected` CSS class.
+When a row gets clicked on, the directive adds the `row-selected` CSS class and optional callback function gets called.

 All you have to do is to customize the class to fit your needs.